 It is illegal to own, use or possess any firearms or bullets if you have a felony on your record and I see a lot of cases where people are going to the shooting range and shooting a weapon.
 Now normally, they're not going to catch you at the shooting range because law enforcement isn't typically there, and obviously the people who are in charge of the shooting range really aren't looking to get their customers in trouble.

 You could even purchase the bullets for somebody else, but if you're purchasing bullets, that's the same as possessing bullets and they're going to charge you with a felony and a crime, and if you have a prior criminal record and prior strikes, don't think they won't be looking to put you in prison.

 These cases are very serious.
 You want to take them very seriously.
 I have had some success with them though when people are really not trying to do anything sinister and they just did something stupid because maybe they went with a friend or family member and they don't really have any guns or anything or aren't really trying to avoid law enforcement or break the law.

 So, if you've got a single bullet case or multiple bullets, or a case where you're caught at a shooting range, buying a gun, shooting a gun – anything of that nature – and you're now charged with a felony and are now looking at prison time – give me a call and we'll sit down and try to take this case outside of the scope of the policy which has them prosecuting people for weapons and bullets and being at shooting ranges and show them that you're really not up to anything bad and your leading an honest life.

 For more information on Convicted Felons Going To Shooting Ranges, a free initial consultation is your best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.